msteenab/Group3-repo-projects/Selenium Lab.md

 `button = driver.button = driver.find_element(By.CLASS_NAME, "my-button-class")
 button.click()`

+1. Run the script
+2. Fill out the message form
+3. Click the button for a surprise

 In the event you need to find the class name of the button:
 - Go to the index.html file
 - Scroll down to where you see the <button></button> tags